 Crane also played bass and sang in faux-French roque band Nous Non Plus.
 Their first album was on the CMJ top-10 for four weeks, peaking at #6. .
 His other band, The Quick Hellos, had a song featured on the HBO hit series TRUE BLOOD.
 His band Ray & Remora’s video for “Gold Soundz” (a Pavement cover from their 1994 EP) features cameos by Kim Gordon, Jeff Goldblum and Steve Malkmus.

 He’s also composed music for film and television.
-His credits include the musical score for Air Guitar Nation, No Kid Hungry (Food Network, 2012) The Cool School (PBS, Fall 2007), Hollywood Home Movies (A&E, 2005), How to Eat Your Watermelon in White Company (and Enjoy It) (2005), and The Third Date (independent short, 2003).
+His credits include Air Guitar Nation, 20 Feet From Stardom, No Kid Hungry (Food Network, 2012) The Cool School (PBS, Fall 2007), Hollywood Home Movies (A&E, 2005), How to Eat Your Watermelon in White Company (and Enjoy It) (2005), and The Third Date (independent short, 2003).

 And yes, he hosted a podcast too.
 Who doesn’t these days?

 Dan lives in Yorkshire in the North of England with his family and his air guitar.